deanhalllincoln/ha-axle-vpp/grid-event-analysis.md

 - **Battery minimum charge:** 10%
 - **Installed:** March 2025

-Plenty of headroom for export events, even in winter.

 ---

 ## Notification of the First Event

-Axle sent a message the day before:
+Axle sent a day-ahead notification:

 > We’ll be exporting from your battery tomorrow 2025-12-04 from 16:30 to 17:30…
 > We’ll pay you £1/kWh… You don’t need to do anything — we’ll handle this automatically and reset your settings afterwards.